Skip to content

 Starting the entire design process from a better understanding of your customer is the key to real success.
 All the other tips we have suggested are important, but if you don't understand what appeals to your customer, how will your design ever work?

-Build a customer profile and target your customers with your deigns.
+Build a customer profile and target your customers with your designs.
 If they prefer premium, maybe a sleek black package will help.
-Or maybe they prefer natural items, and you should go with a wood grain design or a green accent.
+Or perhaps they prefer natural items, and you should go with a wood grain design or a green accent.

 Everything you design should be filtered through what will attract your customers.
 Begin the process there, and you will find success.